-Users '
+Users

-USERNAME GROUP NOTES
+USERNAME GROUP

-spectrules admin

 • DELETE

 CHANDE O DELETE

-Fest Previous 🚺 Next Last
+First Previous 🚺 Next Last

 SecureSync units are shipped with two default accounts:

 - i.
 The "administrator" account (spadmin), and - ii.
 The "factory" service account (spfactory).

 Additional accounts may be added and deleted as desired.
 The number of accounts that can be setup is virtually unlimited.